PolarisMegrez/qphase/docs/dev_guide/faq.md

 *   **Missing Fields**: A required field (no default value) is missing from the YAML.
 *   **Extra Fields**: Your YAML has fields not defined in the schema.
 Set `model_config = ConfigDict(extra="allow")` if you want to permit this.

+### Why does my Engine fail with "missing required plugins"?

+This error comes from the `EngineManifest` validation.
+Your Engine class likely declares a `manifest` with `required_plugins={"model", ...}`.
+If the user's Job Configuration does not provide a `model` plugin in the `plugins` section, the Scheduler will block execution.

+**Fix**: Ensure your YAML configuration includes all plugins listed in the Engine's `required_plugins`.

 ## Architecture & Internals

 ### What is the difference between Eager and Lazy registration?